SophieChenly/Hello_Hacks/README.md

 # Super Math Pros - 1st Place Winner @ UBC Biztech HelloHacks

-This is a functional prototpye of our EdTech solution for the hackathon HelloHacks hosted by UBC Biztech.
+This is a functional prototype of our EdTech solution for the hackathon HelloHacks hosted by UBC Biztech.

 Members:
 - Sophie Chen - @SophieChenly